gemfire/gemfire-examples/quickstart/README.md

 ## Prerequisites

 In order to execute the examples in this project, follow these steps:
-1. Ensure [JDK 11](https://bell-sw.com/pages/downloads/) or JDK17 is installed (and set JAVA_HOME if it's not the default).
+1. Ensure [JDK 11](https://bell-sw.com/pages/downloads/) or JDK17 is installed.
-1. Ensure [Maven 3.9](https://maven.apache.org/download.cgi) or later is installed according to mvn [installation instructions](https://maven.apache.org/install.html).
+1. Ensure [Maven 3.6](https://maven.apache.org/download.cgi) or later is installed according to mvn [installation instructions](https://maven.apache.org/install.html).
-1. The README for each quickstart will guide you through remaining setup steps such as downloading GemFire, setting GEMFIRE_HOME, and configuring a "commercial repo" account.
+1. Each quickstart below will guide you through remaining setup steps such as downloading GemFire, setting GEMFIRE_HOME, and configuring a "commercial repo" account.

 ### Quick Starts